TheCooperMan/RandomDrinkPicker/README.md

 **Summary:**
 A serverless application that uses AWS Lambda, DynamoDB, and API Gateway to fetch a list of drinks, process user requests, and return personalized responses dynamically.
+This project demonstrates my skills in designing scalable serverless applications.
+It can be extended for real-world applications like personalized drink recommendations in cafes or restaurants.

 ---